rosgluk/posts/README.md

 - [AWS SAM + AWS SQS + Python PowerTools](https://www.glukhov.org/post/2025/01/aws-sam-lambda-python-powertools-sqs/ "AWS SAM + AWS SQS + Python PowerTools")
 - [Implementing Telegram Bot in Python and Javascript with deployment to AWS](https://www.glukhov.org/post/2025/09/implementing-telegram-bot-python-javascript/ "Step-by-step instructions on how to create a Telegram Bot in Python and Javascript with deployment to AWS")

-## AWS, Flutter, Golang and other development
+## AWS, Flutter, Go and other development

 - [Using Dev Containers in VS Code](https://www.glukhov.org/post/2025/10/vs-code-dev-containers/ "Create consistent, portable, and reproducible development environments using Dev Containers")
 - [6 Awesome Ways to Manage State in Flutter Apps (With Code Examples)](https://www.glukhov.org/post/2025/10/state-management-in-flutter/ "In this article, we’ll explore six popular ways of managing state in Flutter apps, including real examples and best practices")